Debe Terhar

 Debe Terhar is a US politician and member of the Republican Party.
-She currently serves as president of the Ohio State Board of Education.
+She served as president of the Ohio State Board of Education 2011-2014.

 Biography

 Early life

 Debe Terhar was born in Honolulu, Hawaii and has resided in California, Pennsylvania, New York, Massachusetts, Maryland, and England before moving to Ohio in 1989.
 She is a former Montessori teacher with experience in Early Childhood Montessori Education.
 Terhar served on the Cincinnati Montessori Society Board of Directors and on the Parent's Advisory Council of the Kelly O'Leary Center for Autism at Cincinnati Children's Hospital.

 Personal

-Terhar is a summa cum laude graduate of Xavier University and currently serves as a board member on the Women of Excellence Council of Xavier's President's Advisory Council.
+Terhar is a summa cum laude graduate of Xavier University and previously served as a board member on the Women of Excellence Council of Xavier's President's Advisory Council.
 She is a founding member of the American Spirit Education Alliance, a nonprofit organization dedicated to the preservation of American heritage.

 She is a past president of the Hamilton County Republican Women's Club, a member of the Warren County Republican Women's Club, the Hamilton County Republican Club, The Green Township Republican Club and an early participant in the Tea Party movement.
 She is active in both the Northwest and Southwest Tea Parties of Hamilton County and the Lebanon Tea Party in Warren County.